antronerds/r2-training-courses/docs/Molecular_Oncology_CRC.md

 * Now click on the magnifying glass in front of **AXIN2** to obtain a violin plot with the scatter points of the expression value of this gene for each sample in the dataset.<br>
   The plot shows the two groups of the tissue track in violin plots  with the individual sample values showing as scatter on top.
 If you hover your mouse over any of the violins, you can see the group statistics.
-Also note you can hover over the dots in the graph and the tracks to get more information of the individual samples.
+Also note you can hover over the dots in the graph to get more information of the individual samples.
 * The green bar in the top allows you to easily go to the next or previous gene of your list.
 Click on the **arrow with MYC** on the right side of the green bar to view this gene's expression in the samples.